 WINTER: You want rain?
 Winter in Washington will give you rain.
 Up in the mountains, the rain turns to snow.
 The temperatures dip, especially at higher elevations.
 Make sure to bundle up.
 Personally, I think this time of year is gorgeous (the phrase "winter wonderland" comes to mind).
 Several of the access roads close due to snow/avalanche warnings though, so you're a wee bit more limited on locations.

 SPRING: This time of year can be rainy too, but it's a toss up.
 Shoulder seasons are going to do whatever they want.
 Be prepared for rain, or maybe snow, and temperatures varying from t-shirt weather to freezing.
 It all depends on where in the state you are and possibly a toss of the dice.
-I don't know, I don't make the weather rules.
+I don't make the weather rules.

 SUMMER: One year, we had snow in the mountains until July.
 That's not always how it goes, but don't be surprised by snow at high elevations into June.
 The rain definitely slacks off through the summer though, and we're gifted with some gorgeous, sunny days.
 It's also prime wildflower season and a great time to see waterfalls as the snow melts.
 This is one of the most popular times to just...be outside in Washington.
 For obvious reasons.

 AUTUMN: If you're looking for those rich "fall colours," we've got them.
 Especially where I'm based up north.
 The larches are "a pot of gold in the fall hiking season," and they're a big reason why this is often the busiest part of my year.
 In the spring, they grow loads of new green needles, then in the autumn, those needles turn bright freaking yellow and orange.
 Pair that with the blue of an alpine lake and we're all in photography heaven.
-The larches are only golden for a few weeks, usually late September into October (spotting them is affectionately referred to as "Larch Madness"), but there are plenty of rich colours around Washington this time of year.
+The larches are only golden for a few weeks, usually late September into October (spotting them is affectionately referred to as "Larch Madness"), but there are plenty of other rich colours around Washington this time of year.

 Can't wait; let's do this